 Announcements

-February 28th is Rare Disease Day — a worldwide event hoping to improve the lives of the 300 million people worldwide who are living with rare diseases by raising awareness about the impact of rare diseases among policy makers, the scientific community and the general public.
-It was launched in 2008 by EURODIS and takes place on the …
+February 28th is Rare Disease Day — a worldwide event hoping to improve the lives of the 300 million people worldwide who are living with rare diseases, their families, and their caregivers.
+Rare Disease Day was launched in 2008 by EURORDIS – Rare Diseases Europe and takes place on the last day of February each year in more …

 Read more